An Exchange Student’s Research on Urushi

 Remnants

 Later on I also decided to use urushi in my graduation work ‘remnants’.
 As a jewelry designer I was especially interested in how to use the lacquer on metal and therefore included quite a number of tests in that area in my paper.
-The whole thing is available online for anybody who might be interested, under the link in the heading above.
+The whole thing is available online for anybody who might be interested.
+Find it here.